Apostrophes

 (4) Use an apostrophe to shown an awkward plural.

-It is not a popular convention, but all the leading grammar references condone using an apostrophe to show an awkward plural.- You use too many and's in your writing.
+It is not a popular convention, but all the leading grammar references condone using an apostrophe to show an awkward plural.
+Of course, there are other ways of showing these plurals, but this method is deemed so efficient, it has become acceptable.

 Do not use an apostrophe to show a normal plural.
 That is definitely unacceptable!